How to Choose Fat Skis | How to Choose Length and Center Width? What Models are Recommended for Beginners?

 Find the right fat for your needs

-Q. I'm a female slope skier and new to powder skiing.
-What kind of fat skis should
+Q. I'm a female downhill skier and a beginner in powder skiing.
+What kind of fat skis should I start withすか?

 Photo courtesy of Hoshino Resorts OMO7 Asahikawa